-Show One-liner

-A show detailing the investigations and prosecutions of crimes in New York City.

 Main Cast

 Lennie Briscoe

 Briscoe is the senior detective, he is an old school cop who takes his job seriously, but knows how to have a laugh every now and then.
 He also is an alcoholic, who has been sober for many years.